dtome-pe/dtome-pe/README.md

 <h1 align="center">Hi 👋, I'm Diego</h1>
 <h3 align="center">A passionate software development student at 42 Barcelona</h3>

 - At the last stage of my learning adventure at 42.
-42 is a no-teachers, learn by doing, peer-to-peer take on software development study.
-This has helped me not only to master essential coding skills, but also other crucial ones, like time management, assertiveness and initiative.  [https://42.fr/en/homepage/](https://42.fr/en/homepage/)
+Its no-teachers, learn by doing, peer-to-peer take on software development study has helped me, not only to master essential coding skills, but also other crucial ones, like time management, assertiveness and initiative.  [https://42.fr/en/homepage/](https://42.fr/en/homepage/)

 - Currently looking to make my first steps in my coding career, as I already feel confident in my skills and aptitudes.